fortierq/fortierq.github.io/_posts/2022-07-14-mtgscan-ocr-azure-flask-celery-socketio.md

 For example, [this article](https://tmikonen.github.io/quantitatively/2020-01-01-magic-card-detector) pre-process the image, get each card by segmentation and recognize them using a perceptual hash together with a database of card hashs.
 [This other project](https://github.com/hj3yoo/mtg_card_detector) tried to use a neural network combined with perceptual hashing, but without improving much.

-However, those attempts do not work if the cards are stacked, as is usually the case when listing a deck or collection.
+However, these attempts do not work if the cards are stacked, as is usually the case when listing a deck or collection.

 <center><img src="/assets/images/mtgscan/arena_cards.jpg" width="100%">
 <b>Example of stacked cards recognized by mtgscan: each card is only partially visible</b></center><br>